-In our continuous effort to cover all the photography basics, we’ve found ourselves looking for the simplest topics to write about.
-We already have articles on such subjects as the exposure triangle, what is a DSLR and how it is different to mirrorless cameras.
-Most recently we covered the ever-popular topic of crop-factors (in an easily comprehensible manner, no less) and a useful guide on using tripods.
-In this article, I will discuss the topic of under- and overexposure.
+In this article, we discuss the topic of underexposure and overexposure in photography, with image samples and other relevant information for beginners.
 Now, on one hand, there’s not much to actually discuss – a simple explanation of the terms is what interests most beginner photographers.
 But here is my slightly-absurd-at-first-glance introduction to the article – there is no such thing as under- and overexposure.
 Dead serious.

 Still, before we get all philosophical, understanding the two basic terms is quite necessary, if not for your creativity and ability to come up with gorgeous, moving, brilliant photography, certainly for being able to communicate with fellow photographers (I promise, we are not as boring as it may sound).